digital-preservation/droid/README.md

 ### Linux / OSX users

-You will need JAVA 8 to 11 installed to run DROID.
+You will need JAVA 8 to 17 installed to run DROID.

-Unpack the archive `droid-binary-${VERSION}-bin-unix.zip`, then use the `droid.sh` script to run the application.
+Unpack the archive `droid-binary-${VERSION}-bin.zip`, then use the `droid.sh` script to run the application.

 ### Windows users
 Archive  `droid-binary-${VERSION}-bin-win64-with-jre.zip`

-You will need JAVA 8 to 11 installed to run DROID.
-For Windows users who might not be able to install JAVA, the provided bundle includes JAVA 11.
+You will need JAVA 8 to 17 installed to run DROID.
+For Windows users who might not be able to install JAVA, the provided bundle includes JAVA 17.

-Unpack the archive `droid-binary-${VERSION}-bin-win32-with-jre.zip`, then use the `droid.bat` script to run the application.
+Unpack the archive `droid-binary-${VERSION}-bin-win64-with-jre.zip`, then use the `droid.bat` script to run the application.

 ## Signatures